Mobile and NBN Network Status

 What is an outage?

-Outages can be planned or unplanned.
+Outages can be unplanned or planned.

-There are two types of unplanned outages we provide information on here:
+There are two types of Unplanned outages we provide information on here:

-- A Significant Local Outage is a smaller-scale, unplanned service disruption that affects 1000 or more services in a regional area and is expected to last longer than 6 hours or 250 services or in a remote area and is expected to last longer than 3 hours.
-Regional or remote Australia refers to areas located outside major metropolitan centres, as classified under the Australian Statistical Geography Standard (ASGC).
+• A Significant Local Outage is a smaller-scale, unplanned service disruption that affects 1,000 or more services in a regional area and is expected to last longer than 6 hours or 250 services or in a remote area and is expected to last longer than 3 hours.

 Planned outages are scheduled by the network from time to time as they make repairs or improvements to parts of their network.